 Affably Evil: We actually don't know how much "evil" he is.
 But if he is, he's pretty damn proper about it.

 Ambiguously Evil: On one hand, his chessmaster antics, creepy dialogue, and mysterious powers make him easy to see as a villain of some sort.
-Plus, the Vortigaunts seem to oppose him.
-On the other hand, we know absolutely nothing about who he actually is and what his motivations are, and he seems to oppose the Combine, who actually are villains, and he has saved Freeman and Shephard's lives on several occasions.
+Plus, the Vortigaunts seem to oppose him and Eli suggests he's the one who gave Black Mesa the crystal that caused the resonance cascade in the first Half-Life.
+On the other hand, we know absolutely nothing about who he actually is and what his motivations are, and he seems to oppose the Combine, who definitely are villains, and he has saved Freeman and Shephard's lives on several occasions.

 The Chessmaster: Although no one even knows what he is trying to accomplish.

 Children Are a Waste: The G-Man seems to disagree, as he saved Alyx Vance despite objections from his employers, presumably because he anticipated the role she'd play in the future.
 They didn't want him to, because "she was a mere child, and of no practical use to anyone."
 Well...how about now?